 Leads from the internet can be much higher quality leads (potentially)

 According to Ben, podcasting is very intimate in the sense that you are living in someone’s cell phone.
 You are talking directly to someone’s ears.
 They know what it sounds like when you breathe.
 If they listen to you for a month or two months, when they finally pick up the phone they are going to literally be able to finish your sentences.

 Creating content and nurturing your audience along is the driver of how financial advisors get leads from the internet.
 The level of familiarity is much higher when it is somebody who has been listening to their podcast or reading their blog.
 It is a night and day difference from meeting someone at the Chamber of Commerce meeting or teaching a class at the local college where people get to meet you once.

 To use Ben’s words, they’re already rounding second base headed for home instead of at home plate swinging at the pitch.
 If you are consistent with your publishing schedule, you are inserting yourself into their daily schedule.
 If you watched your favorite program for years, you could still tell me the time and day when the show airs.
 Building yourself into their life creates an incredible trust.

 Financial advisor leads from the internet that are found using this strategy can be much higher quality leads for these reasons.
 Ben estimates that this year he will potentially talk to 60 new leads for his financial advisor firm, all from his internet podcast.

-Summary of how to get financial advisor leads from the internet
+Now go get those financial advisor leads from the internet!

 Resources mentioned in this show